Usage

 or accountChanged

-, you would have to to register an event emitter for such events, for every chain you want to emit an event for (similar to request handlers).
+, you would have to register an event emitter for such events, for every chain you want to emit an event for (similar to request handlers).

 And to emit an event, call emitSessionEvent()